EOSIO/welcome/docs/30_getting-started-guide/25_hello-world.md

 eosio-cpp -abigen -o hello.wasm hello.cpp
 ```

-The eosio-cpp command creates two new files, hello.wasm and hello.abi.
+The eosio-cpp command creates two new files - `hello.wasm` and `hello.abi`.

-2. Deploy the compiled `hello.wasm` and `hello.abi` to the blockchain.
-Deploy to an account called "hello" and use the `cleos` `set contract` command. **If you do not have a "hello" account** see [accounts and permissions.](../40_smart-contract-guides/01_before-you-begin/20_accounts-and-permissions.md) Run the command outside the folder containing the `hello.wasm` and `hello.abi` and use the `contract-dir` positional to specify the path to the directory containing the `.wasm` and the `.abi`:
+2. Deploy the compiled `hello.wasm` and `hello.abi` files to a **hello** account on the blockchain. **If you do not have a "hello" account** see [accounts and permissions.](../40_smart-contract-guides/01_before-you-begin/20_accounts-and-permissions.md) Run the command outside the folder containing the `hello.wasm` and `hello.abi` and use the `contract-dir` positional to specify the path to the directory containing the `.wasm` and the `.abi`:

 ```shell
 cleos set contract hello ./hello -p hello@active
 ```

 [[info]]
 | Check that your wallet is unlocked.
-The cleos command needs to be authorised by signing the transaction with the private key stored in the wallet.
+The cleos command needs to be authorized by signing the transaction with the private key stored in the wallet.
 Cleos will look for an open and unlocked wallet containing the private key for the permission you used, in this case -p hello@active.
 Use `cleos set contract --help` to get commmand line help.

 ## Calling a Smart Contract Action

-Now that the smart contract has been successfully deployed follow this section to [push smart contract actions](https://developers.eos.io/manuals/eos/v2.0/cleos/command-reference/push/push-action) to the blockchain and test the `hi` action.
+Once the smart contract is successfully deployed, follow this section to [push smart contract actions](https://developers.eos.io/manuals/eos/v2.0/cleos/command-reference/push/push-action) to the blockchain and test the `hi` action.

-### Procedure to Call the Hi Action
+### Procedure to call the Hi Action

 1. Use `cleos push action`: